Last updated: 2026-04-20

 Should You Buy the 2022 Audi Q3?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (7).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (7).
+An extended warranty is worth pricing out.

 Compared to the 2023 Audi Q3, which scored 4 points higher.
 See also the 2021 Audi Q3 for an earlier comparison.